Earl Burns Miller Japanese Garden

 Please see our Community Group Visits page for more information about field trips, camp visits, social club visits and more.

-All groups of 40 people or more are subject to a $1 per person visitation fee.
+All groups of 40 people or more in one day are subject to a $1 per person visitation fee.

-- Can I reserve more than one cup of koi food?
-One cup of koi food is easily split into 2-3 small cups, if you’re visiting with multiple people who’d like a chance to feed the koi.
+One cup of koi food is easily split into 2-3 small cups if you’re visiting with multiple people who’d like a chance to feed the koi.
 Because cups are so limited, we limit them to 1 per party so that many parties have an opportunity to feed the koi each day.